 When to Apply

 Each graduate program sets a unique application deadline.
-Most deadlines occur between December and February.
+Most deadlines occur between December and February for admission to fall quarter.
 A few programs accept applications for winter, spring, and summer admissions.
-For specific program deadlines, refer to the graduate admission instructions on the Office of Graduate Studies website or contact the specific program office.
+For specific program deadlines, refer to the graduate admission instructions on the Graduate Division website or contact the specific program office.
 Applicants need not have completed their undergraduate programs prior to applying.

 How to Apply

 UC San Diego utilizes an online application.
 Payment of the nonrefundable application fee is made by credit card.
-The online application can be accessed via the Office of Graduate Studies website, where detailed instructions for completion of the application are provided.
+The online application can be accessed via the Graduate Division website, where detailed instructions for completion of the application are provided.

 Additional program and application information can be obtained from each graduate program office.
 Access the UC San Diego website and the appropriate program’s graduate study information.
 Telephone numbers and campus addresses are listed with the department information in this catalog.
 The Graduate Admissions Application includes application for a fellowship, traineeship, scholarship, or assistantship.
 The primary documents required in support of an application are listed below.
 Each program may require additional documents.